agplusman/kata-gpt/README.md

 ## Overview
 The **Architectural Kata Creator with Solver** is an open-source tool designed to assist software architects in generating and refining architectural katas.
 This tool offers solutions that include trade-offs of architectural characteristics, component design, appropriate architectural styles, risk assessment and mitigation strategies, fitness functions, C4 code design, and cloud implementations.

+##Using The Code GPT: Architectural Kata Creator with Solver (v.01)
+Visit the tool called Architectural Kata Creator with Solver (v.01) at [https://chat.openai.com/g/g-1JbcWBuf2-architectural-kata-creator-with-solver-v-01](https://chat.openai.com/g/g-1JbcWBuf2-architectural-kata-creator-with-solver-v-01).
+To start, input a use case into the prompt.
+For instance, use the following scenario for testing:

+**TripEZ Use Case Description:**

+- **Organization of Reservations**: Continuously scan the user's email for travel-related messages to keep reservations up to date on an online dashboard, accessible via web and mobile.

+- **Real-Time Updates**: Interface with travel partners to fetch real-time updates (delays, cancellations, gate changes) and display these in the app within five minutes.

+- **Manual Reservation Management**: Allow users to manually add, update, or delete reservations.

+- **Trip Grouping and Management**: Enable grouping of travel items by trip, with automatic removal post-trip.

+- **Social Sharing**: Provide functionalities for sharing trip details through social media and directly with contacts.

+- **Rich User Interface**: Ensure a high-quality interface across all platforms.

+- **Reporting**: Generate comprehensive end-of-year travel reports.

+- **Data Analytics**: Collect data on travel trends and preferences for analysis.

+- **Development Timeline**: Aim to launch TripEZ in six months, aligning with a key trade show.

+This description should be pasted into the Architectural Kata Creator with Solver to begin generating solutions.

+GPT models are notorious for producing variable responses and may not always align with the instructions provided.
+To guide the model effectively and ensure nothing is missed, refer to the following steps:

+Use these steps as a guide to navigate and correct the course of the conversation with the GPT model.

+- **A. Architectural Characteristics**
+  - Identify up to seven characteristics from arch.txt.
+  - Prioritize the top three, providing justifications.
+  - List additional characteristics under "Others Considered."

+- **B. Logical Component Design**
+  - Map initial workflow components.
+  - Identify actors and document their actions.
+  - Assign actions to specific components.
+  - Check alignment with user requirements.
+  - Refine component details as necessary.

+- **C. Architectural Style**
+  - Utilize star ratings from starst.txt.
+  - Select a suitable architectural style.
+  - Justify the selection based on alignment with characteristics.

+- **D. Database Schema**
+  - Design a schema adaptable for distributed systems.
+  - Organize components into Quanta for scalability.

+- **E. Communication**
+  - Design communications between components.
+  - Define message, event, and queue types.
+  - Include error handling and API layer designs.

+- **F. Architecture as Code**
+  - Use Structurizr DSL for architecture description.
+  - Detail all components and their interactions.
+  - Generate a sequence diagram for visual aid.

+- **G. Risk Assessment**
+  - Perform a risk assessment across components.
+  - Use impact and likelihood to rate risks.
+  - Label and manage risks accordingly.

+- **H. Governance, Benchmarks, and Mitigation**
+  - Establish measurable benchmarks for system assessment.
+  - Develop system fitness functions in pseudo-code.
+  - Detail mitigation strategies and their financial implications.

+- **I. Implementation**
+  - Determine an appropriate cloud provider.
+  - Outline architectural implementation with size and cost estimates.
+  - Provide a detailed topology outline for evaluation.

+- **J. Architectural Decision Records**
+  - Document key decisions using guidance from ADR.txt.
+  - Include decisions related to database, communications, and mitigation.

+- **K. Solution Narrative**
+  - Develop the narrative using the "story.txt" framework.
+  - Summarize key insights in an executive summary.

 ## Key Features
 - **Architectural Characteristics Analysis**: Define up to seven key architectural characteristics from a pre-defined set.
 - **Component Design**: Identify and refine software components based on actor actions and system requirements.